Mexidense/reactjs-the-complete-guide/chapters/01_GETTING_STARTED.md

 # Getting started

-In this chapter or section the teacher talks about the following points:
+In this chapter or section the teacher talks a brief introduction of ReactJS following next points:
 - What is ReactJS? https://reactjs.org/
 - Why?
 - React alternatives